| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 3 The porous

-What is
+coating What is

+it?
 The porous coating is a

 thin layer of a fine wire mesh or a layer of small balls sintered